IBM/wxflows/examples/agents/README.md

 ### Create endpoint for Customers Agent

 In this section, we'll set up a Customers API endpoint that allows you to retrieve customer data based on specific search criteria like email.
-Using StepZen, we'll import a REST API and expose it as a GraphQL endpoint, making it easy to query customer details.
+Using [API Connect Essentials](https://dashboard.ibm.stepzen.com/), we'll import a REST API and expose it as an agent endpoint, making it easy to query customer details.

 1. Create and navigate to the directory: